Arvo Pärt: Spiegel im Spiegel

-Avro Pärt was born in Paide, Estonia in 1935.
-Dabbling with music from a young age, it wasn’t until 1954, when Pärt studied at the Tallinn Music Middle School.
+Arvo Pärt was born in Paide, Estonia in 1935.
+Surrounded by music from a young age, it wasn’t until 1954, when Pärt studied at the Tallinn Music Middle School.
 However, after less than a year at the school, Pärt abandoned his studies to join the military, where he played oboe and percussion in the army band.
 After his service in the army, Pärt attended the prestigious Tallinn Conservatory, where he studied composition with Heino Eller.
-Whilst studying at the conservatory, Pärt largely composed music fro stage, film and theatre.
+Whilst studying at the conservatory, Pärt largely composed music for stage, film and theatre.

 For the last five years, Pärt has been the most performed living composer in the world.
-He is recognised around the world for his music, and his services to the arts.
 He has won a plethora of awards including the Léonie Sonnig Music Prize (2008) and the Ratzinger Prize (2017).
 He is an Estonian national treasure, and although it took a while for his popularity to spread in his own country, his popularity around the world is immense.

-Spigel im Spiegel (Mirrors in the Mirror) was composed in 1978, just before his departure from Estonia to Berlin.
-Originally composed for piano and violin, there have been many different versions of the work, for example the violin being replaced by a cello or double bass.
-Known as Pärt’s most ingenious work, Spiegel im Spiegel is meditative, and its simplicity makes it part of the minimalist movement.
+Spigel im Spiegel (‘Mirrors in the Mirror’) was composed in 1978, just before his departure from Estonia to Berlin.
+Originally composed for piano and violin, there have been many different versions of the work for a range of different instruments.
+Known as Pärt’s most ingenious work, Spiegel im Spiegel is meditative, and its simplicity makes it a staple part of the minimalist movement.
 The popularity of this work is largely down to its frequent use in film and TV soundtracks.

 The title of the work, Spiegel im Spiegel translates into both ‘mirror in the mirror’ and ‘mirrors in the mirror’ which refers to the infinity of images that can be produced by multiple mirrors together.
 This idea is expressed through the piano throughout, with its endless fragments of accompaniments.
 With this work evoking Pärt’s famous ‘tintinnabuli’ style, the opening piano motif is resonant of the twilight first movement of Beethoven’s Piano Sonata Op.
 27 No. 2 ‘Moonlight’.
-These incredibly peaceful triplets are hypnotizing and so simple that it makes you forget that it’s even there at points!
-The recurring motifs of the piece come from the rising broken chords from the piano, and the long sustained notes from the other instrument (for the sake of this blog I will refer to the original instrument – the violin).
+These peaceful triplets are hypnotizing due to their unchanging nature.
+The recurring motifs of the piece come from the rising broken chords from the piano, and the long sustained notes come from the solo instrument.

 The piano parts reaffirms the melody notes from the violin and accentuates the very small shifts in tonality throughout.
 The piano reflects the melody line with thirds and octaves.
-The work is in F major, and technically stays there throughout, although there are some hints at other keys throughout.
-Although the ‘right hand’ part of the piano is always omnipresent, there is every so often a low sustained F played by the ‘left hand’, which, again, accentuates the tonality of the work.
+The work is in F major, and technically stays there throughout, although there are some hints at other keys.
+Although the right hand part of the piano is always omnipresent, there is every so often a low sustained F played by the left hand which also accentuates the tonality of the work.